 TORONTO — Every move that Kobe Bryant made sparked hysteria as cameras clicked and flashed endlessly.
 His mere presence caused several to chant his name.
-Every word that Bryant said sparked smiles.
+Every word that Bryant said elicited smiles.
 Every joke Bryant told preceded a laugh track.

 Usually Bryant creates this atmosphere after he scores a basket for the Lakers.
-This time, Bryant sparked a stir amid the estimated 150 journalists, both real and imagined, that surrounded him during his media availability at a local hotel as part of NBA All-Star weekend.
+This time, Bryant created a stir amid the estimated 150 journalists, both real and imagined, that surrounded him during his media availability at a local hotel as part of NBA All-Star weekend.

 Bryant’s press conference started with alleged reporters clapping upon his arrival.
 Then, several things happened that very few of his contemporaries experienced.
 Bryant offered a linguistics lesson by answering questions both in English, Spanish and Italian for nearly 27 minutes.
 A few international media members greeted Bryant with retirement gifts.
 One Toronto-based reporter handed Bryant a personalized “Thank you” card.
 A Japanese reporter gave Bryant a piece of artwork that depicted the Lakers’ 37-year-old star as a samurai.

 Somewhere in between, Bryant talked about basketball, including the fans selecting him for his 18th and final All-Star game during his 20th NBA season on Sunday at Air Canada Centre.